Bunkai9448/NHL-07_public/SaveData/Readme.md

 **5.** Encrypt your game save and check your changes in your device: PSP, PS Vita or any other running PPSSPP.

+## Editing dynasty and season game saves

+As with roster game saves, we start assuming that your game save is already decrypted and that you know how to decrypt and encrypt PSP game saves.

+1. Open your decrypted game save in an hex-editor.
+Delete four bytes, from offset 0x4 to 0x8, this block of data is just four bytes of zeros.
+Save it with any name, make sure dyn is the extension.
+This file is our "dynasty.dyn".
+Similar for season files, just change the file extension from dyn to sea.
+2. Open NHLView and choose "Pick manually" and select nhl2007.tdb extracted fromdb.viv, as "Static database" and a roster game save as exhibition roster database.
+Select your .dyn file from step 1 as "Secondary database".
+3. Make your edits in NHLView and save the file.
+4. Open again your .dyn file in an hex-editor, go to offset 0x4 and insert 4 bytes of zeroes.
+5. Encrypt your game save and check your changes in your device: PSP, PS Vita or any other running PPSSPP.

 ## Fixing loading error 80110306 for Roster use in PS Vita (and some PSPs by extension)

 - You need the PPSSPP emulator for this.